Srednogorie/fullstack-remix/README.md

 1. Optional - Create local certificates, they can be used for every next local project mkcert -cert-file local-docker-cert.pem -key-file local-docker-key.pem "docker.localhost" "*.docker.localhost" "domain.local" "*.domain.local" "127.0.0.1" "0.0.0.0"

-2. Choose name of your app, update settings.py, pyproject.toml and compose(POSTGRES_DB) using the same name.
+2. Choose name of your app, update settings.py, pyproject.toml and .env(POSTGRES_DB) using the same name.
 3. Create .env.dev fille and setup env variables, you will need at least BD_USER, BD_PASSWORD, DB_PORT & DB_ADDRESS.
 4. If using vscode in launch.json use the following snippet.
 {